Purefekt/Custom-Object-Detection-with-TensorFlow-2-Lite-on-Raspberry-Pi/README.md

 2.5.0-dev20210203
 ```

-## Converting the model to TensorFlow Lite
+## Step 3: Converting the model to TensorFlow Lite
 Cd into the training_demo directory.
 ```
 cd C:\TensorFlow\workspace\training_demo